-Excessive absence, even for serious reasons, may disqualify a student from receiving academic credit.
-In the event of foreseeable absence, the student should make suitable arrangements with instructors regarding work.
-Reported absences do not relieve the student of academic responsibilities.
+Excessive absence, even for serious reasons, may disgualify a student from receiving academic credit.
+In the event of foreseeable absence, the student should make suitable arrangements with instructors regarding work in advance.
+Reported absences do not relieve the student of academic responsibilities nor do they guarantee approval for an excused absence.
 The student should take responsibility to obtain class notes and assignments.
+It is up to the discretion of the instructor to approve the opportunity to make-up any missed course activity.
 For prolonged absences, students are encouraged to contact an academic advisor or the Dean of Students Office, in addition to instructors.